-All public school districts are required to utilize a portion of their federal IDEA, Part B special education funds in order to provide students with disabilities who attend nonpublic parochial schools, including students who are home-schooled in the district, the opportunity to equitably participate in special education and services offered by the district.
+All public school districts are required to utilize a portion of their federal IDEA, Part B special education funds in order to provide students with disabilities who attend nonpublic (private or parochial) schools, including students with disabilities who are home-schooled in the district, the opportunity to equitably participate in special education and services offered by the district.
+(This does not apply to "for profit" schools.
 All nonpublic students who may be eligible for services must be evaluated by the public district where the nonpublic school is located.
 If services are provided via an ISP, the student must be reported utilizing Fund Code L - Nonpublic-Not Enrolled or Fund Code P - Home School-Not Enrolled.
+Please reference ISBE's Nonpublic Proportionate Share Services document for detailed guidance.